Scroll back to top

 Clinical and Biomedical Applications

-• cryopreservation
+• cryopreservation of cells and tissues

 • laser ablation of tumors